Canadian Association of Music Libraries, Archives and Documentation Centres: Cataloguing Committee

 The Cataloguing Committee is responsible for giving advice on proposed rule changes as brought forward by the Canadian Committee on Cataloguing, which is a national advisory committee on matters of cataloguing and bibliographic control.
 The Cataloguing Committee also communicates information to members about developments in the field of music cataloguing.

+Collections Committee

+The Collections Committee begin as the Collection Development Interest Group in 2016 by Houman Behzadi.
+It was established as a committee in 2017.

 RILM/CAML Committee

 This committee is responsible for abstracting Canadian music publications, which are then added to the Répertoire International de Littérature Musicale (RILM) database.
 In addition to monographs and doctoral dissertations, the RILM Canada Committee abstracts the following journals: